 Divide the dough into 12-15 small balls.
 Flatten the ball.
 Place some pistachios on each nankhatai cookie.

 Arrange in a greased cookie tray.
 Bake for 12-15 minutes.
-Let cool.
-Store nan khatai in airtight container.
+Let cool the nankhatais in a wire rack.
+Store in an airtight container.
 Serve nankhatai with tea or coffee.

 Tips For Baking Best Nan Khatai

 Kneading the dough– Do not knead the dough very hardly as it will turn the cookies hard.
 Just bring the dough gently together for flaky nankhatai.